Skip to content

 The finals between 2001 and 2006 were played at the Millennium Stadium in Cardiff while Wembley was rebuilt.

-None of the last 13 finals has produced more than three goals and both teams have scored in only three of the last 13.
+None of the last 13 finals have produced more than three goals and both teams have scored in only three of the last 13.

-While last year's play-off winners, Southampton, appear set to head back to the Championship, four of the previous five Wembley winners - Aston Villa, Fulham, Brentford and Nottingham Forest - remain in the top flight.
+While last year's play-off winner Southampton were relegated to the Championship, four of the previous five Wembley winners - Aston Villa, Fulham, Brentford and Nottingham Forest - remain in the top flight.

 Related Articles